frevill0/frevill0/README.md

 - **Databases and DevOps:** SSMS, pm2, IIS

 📚 I'm a student at the **Escuela Politécnica Nacional** and passionate about continuous learning and sharing knowledge with the community.
+💼 I currently work at **Quito Tenis & Golf Club**, where I'm developing a management system to support the auditing department with streamlined solutions.

 ---